Tiefseetauchner/TiefDownConverter/docs/man_markdown/Chapter 3 - Commands/Chapter 10 - project-pre-processors.md

 ```
 Manage the preprocessors of the project.
 A preprocessor defines the arguments passed to the pandoc conversion from markdown.
-If using a CustomPandoc template, a preprocessor is required.
+If using a CustomPreprocessor template, a preprocessor is required.
 Preprocessors replace all arguments.
 Thus, with preprocessors, you need to define the output file and format.
 For templates, that is the file imported by the template.
 Preprocessors are incompatible with epub conversion.
 Use processors instead.